Lawrence J. Quintal,

 He has been involved in the funeral profession his entire life.
 He previously was employed with his father's company, Quintal Burial Vault Company of Dighton MA and was the former owner of Lawrence Burial Vault Co. of Swansea MA.

-He is a licensed funeral director and embalmer in both Rhode Island and Massachusetts; is a member of the National Funeral Directors Association and the Prince Henry Society of Taunton.
+He is a licensed funeral director and embalmer in both Rhode Island and Massachusetts; is a member of the National Funeral Directors Association and the Vice President of The Prince Henry Society of Taunton.

 Larry was a former board member and Instructor of FINE Mortuary College in Norwood, a former parishioner of St. Jean the Baptiste Church, and a former board member of the St. Mary of the Bay and St. Jean Cemeteries in Warren.